 you automatically use the ‘best of the last three years’ calculation.

-You take into account any service breaks in the calculation (see the service breaks section above).
+You take any service breaks into account in the calculation (see the service breaks section above).
 If the member paid the required additional pension contributions for the leave, you use the pay they would have earned for that period if they were not on leave.

 If the member can and chooses to use ‘the best of the last 13 years’ rule (England and Wales only) or their certificate of protection, you use that protection to calculate the final pay for this purpose.
 If the underpin date is when the member attains the final salary scheme normal retirement age, see technical query 3.
 In the meantime, you will need to take a local decision as to how to proceed.